How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 Qureco official site

-Qureco is a screen recording + AI meeting notes app for Mac that ties the whole chain together: record the call locally, generate an AI transcript and summary, and push to Notion with one click.
+Qureco is a screen recording + AI meeting notes app for Mac that ties the whole chain together: record the call locally, generate an AI transcript and summary, push it to Notion with one click.
 Three things that matter for interviews specifically:

 • No bot in the meeting — your guest doesn't see a "Notetaker" name in the participant list